- Phone: 604 822 3151 (Reception)

 Yuvraj Joshi is an Assistant Professor at the University of British Columbia Allard School of Law, where he teaches constitutional and transnational law and writes on issues of equality.
-He is also a Fellow of the Harvard Carr Center for Human Rights and a Faculty Affiliate at the UCLA Promise Institute for Human Rights.
+He is also a Fellow of the Harvard Carr Center for Human Rights, a Faculty Affiliate at the UCLA Promise Institute for Human Rights, and a Research Scholar at the UC Berkeley Miller Institute for Global Challenges and the Law.

-Professor Joshi received his doctoral degree in law from Yale University, where he was a SSHRC Doctoral Fellow and a Yale ISPS Fellow.
+Professor Joshi received his doctoral degree in law from Yale University, where he was a SSHRC Doctoral Fellow and a Yale Institution for Social and Policy Studies Fellow.
 He holds an LLM from Yale Law School, an LLB from University College London, and a BA (Hons.) from the University of Toronto.
 His career experience includes extensive work in human rights research and advocacy, including for Human Rights Watch and Lambda Legal Defense & Education Fund.
 He practiced with Linklaters LLP in London, Amsterdam, and Frankfurt.

 Joshi’s research is in the areas of constitutional and comparative law, racial equality law, gender and sexuality law, and human rights.
-He has published his work in several US law reviews and elsewhere, and is a commentator in media including The Washington Post, Slate Magazine, and Teen Vogue.
-His latest articles are Racial Justice and Peace in the Georgetown Law Journal and Racial Equality Compromises in the California Law Review.
+His latest scholarship is published or forthcoming in the Columbia Law Review, the California Law Review, the University of Chicago Law Review, and the Georgetown Law Journal.
+He is a commentator in media including The Washington Post, Slate Magazine, and Teen Vogue.

 Law 349: Topics in Constitutional Law (Law and Inequality)